imkiva/MusicPlayer/README.md

 - Lyric support(lrc only)
 - Download lyric from network
 - Progress bar
+- Save configurations

 ## Know Issues
 - Segfault if you press the keyboard too fast
 - Deadlock if you press the keyboard too fast
+- Stop playing if the audio source is broken

 ## Bug Report
 E-mail: kiva515@foxmail.com <br/>